ALCHEMY...SILK PURSE FROM SOW'S EAR !

 There are also mass quantities of surplus ammo at reasonable pricing.
 This drove people to buy firearms they might never have considered purchasing until they thought they might not be able to buy them any more.
 But then the steel tipped ammo became a threat and was removed from the market.

 For several years ammo costs for 7.62x39 were comparable to .223 (5.56) ammo or higher and demand for these rifles dropped.
 Currently, the ammo situation has changed.
 Even better ammo is available from Wolf and really cheaper.
 Generally these are good shooters, and with good ammo, VERY good shooters.
-The triggers are outrageous, but the functioning is very good.
+The triggers are outrageous out of the box, but the functioning is very good.

 BOB BUCK BLASTER